-Such lifted type parameters are restricted from being instantiated with function types.
+Such lifted type parameters are not restricted from being instantiated with function types.
+On the other hand, in the function definition they are subject to the same restrictions as functional types.

 Futhark supports Hindley-Milner type inference (with some restrictions), so we could also just write it as: